NABSQNO 12S-501825-4142970 Utah MAP

 Photo by Stan Jones, NABS

 This spectacular shelter arch is located in Escalante Canyon at its junction with Stevens Canyon, just upstream from Coyote Gulch, in Grand Staircase-Escalante National Monument.
 At first glance, it appears that there is no way to get up to this arch, but it is actually not difficult or even scary to hike up inside it.
-It can even be done as a day hike (details below).
+It can even be done as a day hike (details and video below).
 The hike is truly spectacular and well worth the effort.

 This arch was measured by the National Geographic Society in 1954.
 A report on the trip was published in "Escalante: Utah's River of Arches," National Geographic, September, 1955.
 They measured the maximum light opening at 225 feet, but this measurement was done at an angle to the horizontal plane, which does not correspond with the NABS standard definition of the span of an arch.
 The span according to the NABS proposed standard can be calculated to be 220 feet.